hanseaston/pandemic-produce-delivery-project/README.md

  ## It can be overwhelming

- I remember the first time  when I tried to make contribution to an open-source.
+ I remember the first time I tried to make contribution to an open-source.
 The experience was quite overwhelming.
 There were so many things I did not understand about the project, and I couldn't even understand the command lines that were used for setting up the project.

- **I understand that feeling**, especially for programmers who just started.
+ Even now, I am by no means an experienced programmer.
+There's still so much I am learning everyday.
+I started programming about two years ago, and it has been a challenging yet exciting journey.
+One of my regrets I had along the way was failing to discover the beauty of contributing to an open-source.
+SomehoW in my mind, I always thought that I need to be somehow seasoned to be able to contribute.
+But **THAT IS TOTALLY NOT THE CASE**.
+All you need is a heart to contribute, a willpower that drives you forward, even after failure, and a faith that you will succeed if you keep at it.

-I want to make sure your experience is a ***positive, friendly, and exciting one***.
+I want to make sure your experience here is a ***positive, friendly, and exciting one***.
 Together we can foster a loving community for developers.

  ## Join us!

+ Once you join our project and make your first contribution, we will list you as one of our [contributors](https://github.com/hanszhang00/Seattle-Produce-Delivery-in-Pandemic/graphs/contributors) and add your profile in this README file.
+I truly believe that working on an open-source project will make you a better programmer and communicator, and it will also give you something meaningful to talk about when you talk to a recruitor (if you are going to industry in the future)!

 Whether it is because of your **passion for social good**, or your desire to **hone your web programming skills**, or simply to find an opportunity to **gain some experiences programming with others**, we would love to have you.